Middle School (5th-8th) FAQs

 Q: Does CHLG follow a particular educational philosophy?

 A: Our educational philosophy stems from Proverbs 1:7, “The fear of the Lord is the beginning of knowledge.”
 Our starting place is one of humility and includes a recognition that while there is much truth that we can glean from this beautiful world that God has given us, there is also much that God has chosen not to reveal to us.
 We teach our students that, whether we are dealing in the knowns or the unknowns, we can rest in God’s goodness to us, which is shown most clearly through Christ.
 As we guide our students as learners we use an eclectic teaching methodology (i.e., we are not aligned with a particular educational model).
 We look for dynamic Christian teachers who will be excellent role models and who can ignite a fire of learning in their students.
 Most of us can think back to a few Christian mentors who inspired us to run hard after God, or a few teachers who excelled at connecting us (and our classmates) to the subject material.
-We believe that those mentors and teachers excelled not because they were following a particular plan or educational model, but because they had a God given ability to dynamically connect with students (Robin William's character in the movie Dead Poet’s Society exemplifies this so well).
+We believe that those mentors and teachers excelled not because they were following a particular plan or educational model, but because they had a God given ability to dynamically connect with students (Robin William's character in the movie Dead Poet’s Society exemplifies this, albeit in a secular way).
 Therefore, it’s probably most accurate to say that our program is built around relationships rather than around a particular methodology (and because of this we have always held that parents are a child’s most influential teacher).
 That said, if we had to choose a couple of methodologies that we regularly draw from we would point to the Classical and Charlotte Mason methods.
 Much of the curriculum that we use has a Classical or Charlotte Mason bent to it (go HERE for a list of our curriculum).
 If you’re interested in reading more about these methodologies there are summaries of each at the bottom of this page (taken from the book 100 Top Picks for Homeschool Curriculum).

 Q: How are parents of Middle Schoolers expected to be involved in the school?